Lever Weight Lifting Belts vs Prong Belts: What's the Difference?

 Which one is better?

 There really isn't one that is better than the other!
 As mentioned earlier, it comes down to a matter of personal preference.
-Lever and prong belts can be used for the same type of training, but lever belts tend to be more popular with powerlifters due to its ease of use.
+Lever and prong belts can be used for the same type of training, but lever belts tend to be more popular with advanced powerlifters due to their rigidity and ease of use.
 Prong belts are more popular among casual lifters who simply love to train with heavy weights.